 - Food and nutrition-related research interpretation and application

-What It’s Like to Major in Nutrition and Dietetics at Ball State?
+What It’s Like to Major in Dietetics at Ball State?

 If you like science and understanding how food and nutrition impact the human body, dietetics is for you!

 Pre-Dietetics students (year 1 and 2) spend their first four semesters learning how the body works (through general chemistry, organic chemistry, biochemistry, anatomy, physiology, microbiology, and human nutrition), all while learning about the physical and chemical properties of food (food labs!).

 After this foundation is complete as Pre-dietetic majors, students apply to be accepted into the Dietetics major, typically the second semester of the second year for most students.

 Admission Requirements: a Grade Point Average (GPA) of 3.0 or higher including: Completion of the required CHEM series, ANAT 201, PHYS 215 obtaining a "C" or better in each class.
 Completion of the required NUTR 101 and 340 courses, obtaining a grade of "B" or better and a grade of "B" or better in all HOSP courses completed prior to application.